BackofenLab/AxoWise/docs/journalStructure.md

   * available from authors upon request
   * no new code, used existing code

-## Science Immunology: IF 17.6
-* unable to access without institute registration

 ## Other Nature journals:
 * Nature Biotechnology: 68.2
 * Nature Medicine: 87.5